Privacy Policy

 Who we share with (sub-processors)

 We do not sell your personal data.
 We share data only with carefully vetted sub-processors that act on our written instructions under data-processing agreements.
-Each is listed publicly on our sub-processor page, including purpose, region, and a link to their own privacy and security documentation.
+The current list is published on our sub-processor page.
 Categories:

 We do not share your personal data with advertisers or data brokers.
 We disclose information to law enforcement only when required by a binding legal order, and we challenge orders we consider overbroad.